 Online Business Checking Account Frequently Asked Questions (FAQs)

 We covered a lot of information about opening an online business checking account and the important steps to do so.
 There are some questions asked more often than others, and we address those here.
-If you have any other unanswered questions, please feel free to share them in the Fit Small Business forum.

 The most frequently asked questions about opening an online business checking account are: